AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 The Experience Data Model (XDM) Schema helps you to standardize the customer experience data.
 To collect the **WKND pageview** data, create an XDM Schema and use the Adobe provided field groups `AEP Web SDK ExperienceEvent` for web data collection.

+There are generic and industries specific for example Retail, Financial Services, Healthcare, and more, suite of reference data models, see [Industry data models overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/industries/overview.html) for more information.

 >[!VIDEO](https://video.tv.adobe.com/v/3418894?quality=12&learn=on)